bbrdthierry/feature-selection-genetic-algorithm/README.md

 # feature-selection-genetic-algorithm
-Feature Engineering/Selection algorithm which consists of improve any ML performance.
+Feature Engineering/Selection nondeterministic algorithm which allows to improve any ML model perfomance.